lemmy-64/n64-systemtest/README.md

 ```
 4. Run `cargo run --release` to build the test rom.

-**Please note:** N64 roms require a bootcode called IPL3.
-This bootcode is expected to setup hardware and copy the rom into memory. n64-systemtest comes with its own IPL3, which will **NOT** run on hardware.
-Once there is a community built open-source IPL3, we'll switch to that.

-If you'd like to use your own IPL3: Reconfigure the IPL3 path used by the runner (nust64) in `.cargo/config.toml`.

 # Expanded test-set
 In addition to the regular set of tests, n64-systemtest has a few additional sets which can
 be enabled individually: timing, cycle and cop0hazard.
 Refer to cargo.toml for a detailed description.